SpiderOak/SpiderOakMobileClient/README.md

 See the [Running, Testing, and Debugging section](https://github.com/SpiderOak/SpiderOakMobileClient/wiki/Home#wiki-Running_Testing_and_Debugging) of the wiki home page for more info.

+## Binary Releases

-Currently, the Android build of this application is distributed as [the SpiderOak application in the Google Play store](https://play.google.com/store/apps/details?id=com.spideroak.android).
-We also make the our current Android .apk release available in our [Recent Builds Share Room](https://spideroak.com/browse/share/spideroak-html5/Recent), accompanied by the release notes.
+The SpiderOak mobile client Android production release is available via [the Google Play store](https://play.google.com/store/apps/details?id=com.spideroak.android).
+We also make put current-release Android .apk binaries available in our [Recent Builds Share Room](https://spideroak.com/browse/share/spideroak-html5/Recent), accompanied by the release notes.
+(The current iOS app store release is a native implementation.
+We will be replacing that after we finish some custom client work.)